 As we carry out our drilling program, we will not serve as operator of all planned wells.
 We have limited ability to exercise influence over the operations of some non-operated properties and their associated costs.
 Our dependence on the operator and other working interest owners and our limited ability to influence operations and associated costs of properties operated by others could prevent the realization of anticipated results in drilling or acquisition activities.
-The success and timing of development and exploitation activities on properties operated by others depend upon a number of factors that will be largely outside of our control, including:
+The success and timing of development and exploitation activities on properties operated by others that will be largely outside of our control, including:

-the timing and amount of capital expenditures;
+• the timing and amount of capital expenditures;